KaziHasin/Video-listing-app-react/README.md

 # Video Listing App React

-React video listing app.
-It has been almost covered all the concept of the React. ex: React Component rendering, props, react-router-dom, useState, useEffect, useContext hooks, calling API using fetch so on.
-Use json-server as filling backend.
+React video listing app It has almost covered all the concepts of React, e.g., React component rendering, props, react-router-dom, useState, useEffect, useContext hooks, calling API using fetch, and so on.
+Use json-server as the filling backend.
-Make sure that for deprecation warning some feature may need to install after npm install.
+Make sure that, for the deprecation warning, some features may need to be installed after the npm install.
 Ex: npm i json-server

 ## Refer